Add and manage TLS/SSL certificates in Azure App Service

 To help you upload the .pfx certificate, use the following table:

 Setting Description PFX certificate file Select your .pfx file.
 Certificate password Enter the password that you created when you exported the PFX file.
 Certificate friendly name The certificate name that will be shown in your web app.
-When finished with your selection, select Select, Validate, then Add.
+When finished with your selection, select Select, Validate, and then Add.

 When the operation completes, the certificate appears in the Bring your own certificates list.